Updated October 31, 2023

 |Financial Market||The Market value is entirely dependent on the Financial market.||Does not have any relation to the Financial markets.|

-The Book value vs market value, both are prime drivers in determining the value of an asset class, however, a higher market value over the book value is considered to be good for a particular asset class and vice versa.
+The Book value vs market value is are prime driver in determining the value of an asset class.
+However, considering a higher market value over the book value is considered good for a particular asset class, and vice versa.

-This has been a guide to top 9 differences between Book Value vs Market Value.
-Here we take the difference between Book Value vs Market Value with examples, infographics and comparison table.
+This has guided the top 9 differences between Book Value and Market Value.
+Here, we take the difference between Book Value vs Market Value with examples, infographics, and a comparison table.
 You may also have a look at the following articles to learn more –